-A healthy ocean is essential to a healthy planet.
-But our oceans are currently in the midst of a silent crisis.
-Rising levels of carbon are causing quiet, but catastrophic, changes in our oceans’ chemistry, which can only lead to our waters becoming unsustainable for the coral reefs and sea life that we depend upon for our very own survival.
-Monitoring and understanding this troubling problem is critical to solving it, but pH sensory technology that can affordably, accurately, and efficiently measure at the deepest depths does not yet exist.
+Our oceans are currently in the midst of a silent crisis.
+Rising levels of man-made carbon dioxide are causing catastrophic changes in our oceans’ chemistry, which may lead to our waters becoming unsustainable for the coral reefs that protect our coasts, phytoplankton that produces our oxygen, and the sea life we depend upon for food.

 Nearly one billion people on Earth lack adequate access to safe drinking water and 1.5 million children die per year of water-borne diseases.
 In terms of supply, 97 percent of the Earth’s water is salt water and an additional two percent is tied up in polar ice caps, leaving less than one percent as accessible fresh water.
 Although approximately 70 percent of the world’s population lives on coastlines, readily available seawater cannot be converted to drinking water because current desalination technologies are expensive and energy-intensive.